 Ancient tracks have become Perth’s roads and highways

 Less than 200 years ago, the shores of the Derbarl Yerrigan (Swan River) were lined with paperbark trees and connected to a network of freshwater lakes.
-Tracks trodden for millennia by Noongar people have become Perth’s roads and highways and the skyscrapers of the city’s CBD have been built over the site of Perth’s long forgotten lakes that were once bountiful hunting grounds for the first people.
+Tracks trodden for millennia by Noongar people have become Perth’s roads and highways and the skyscrapers of the city’s CBD have been built over sites of Noongar life and forgotten lakes that were once bountiful hunting grounds for the First People.

 Early settler’s journals tell of lush pastures around the lakes cleared by firestick burning, a traditional method of controlled burning to facilitate hunting by driving out game, reducing the risk of destructive wildfires and encouraging new growth, thereby changing the composition of plant and animal species in an area.

-Learn about the many sacred sites, campgrounds and traditional hunting grounds that remain, secreted in and amongst the foundations of Perth’s central business district and suburbs.
-Learn about the traditional way of life of the Whadjuk people, their spiritual connection the country, the river and the animals that inhabit Noongar Boodja.
+Sacred sites and traditional hunting grounds remain, secreted in and amongst the foundations of Perth’s central business district and suburbs.
+The traditional way of life of the Whadjuk people, their spiritual connection the country, the river and the animals that inhabit Noongar Boodja also remain.

 Our Values